jesperberth/automationclass/lab04/lab4.md

 # Lesson 04: Ansible Cloud

-In this session we will use ansible to setup and manage virtual machines and other resources in Azure
+In this session we will use ansible to setup and manage resources in Azure to deploy a virtual machine with a webserver installed and running

 ## Prepare